-If you have build commands configured, these will be run, then a manifest of your changes will be prepared for deployment.
+If you have a build pipeline setup, any configured commands will be run, then a manifest of your changes will be prepared for deployment.

 During this stage, DeployHQ will connect to your server, then run any configured pre-transfer SSH commands.
 You can find out more about setting up SSH commands in this article.
 After this, all files will be uploaded or removed as appropriate.
 The Transferring files section will show a progress bar of all the files as they're being transferred, and you can toggle Show file destinations? to display the path on the your server that the files are being uploaded to.

 Finally, any configuration files set up for this server and deployment will be uploaded, then any configured post-transfer SSH commands will be run.

 At this point, any configured notifications will be delivered, then emails will be sent to configured recipients with the status of the deployment.